 How to increase my own red blood cell count:

 It is common practice to train at altitudes of 6,000 to 10,000 feet, in order to increase red blood cell count.
 Individuals can see an initial spike in red blood cell count as early as 24 to 48 hours after the first training bout at altitude, and tend to see a real change after three weeks to a month of low-oxygen training.
 That is why it is common to hear of athletes training at altitude for a month, before coming down to race.
+Read more about the science behind altitude training here.

 How do I know if my red blood cell count is increasing?